 Following the mantra of low-fat dairy gets you “mass-produced, vacuum-sealed cheeses” which result in loss of taste and eventually loss of interest.
 Especially for the foodies among us.
 And what is the real difference anyway?
 20-30 calories in most cases.
 Plus, you are never going to get an aged Gouda or a truly tart Greek feta in a reduced fat version.

 Our advice: Invest in an affordable kitchen scale and weigh each piece of cheese, aiming for a 1-ounce serving (about 100 calories) to start.
 Enjoy with some crisp veggies or fresh fruit.
-Choose from Men’s Health’s list of favorite cheeses and take a glance at our pick for 13 cheeses you need to know.
+Choose from Men’s Health’s list of favorite cheeses.
 But don’t stop there.
 Try the cheese menu at your favorite restaurant instead of a sugary dessert.

 The bottom line: Put cheese back on the menu.